cristian-5/Spin/ReadMe.md

 turn the interpreter into a *virtual machine*.
 We aim to create a powerful language.

+The quantum part of the language is currently under development, Dirac notation has been implemented but the underlying operations between vectors and matrices are unstable.

 ## A taste of spin

 ### Numeric Types